wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OCSEgressQuickStart.md

 # OCS egress quick start

-Data egress provides a mechanism to transfer data to OCS using OMF messages.
-To get started sending data stored in EDS to OSIsoft Cloud Services, create an OMF connection in OCS and configure an egress endpoint with the connection information for OCS.
+Data egress provides a mechanism to transfer data to OSIsoft Cloud Services using OMF messages.
+To get started sending data stored in Edge Data Store to OCS, create an OMF connection in OCS and configure an egress endpoint with the connection information for OCS.

 ## Create an OMF connection in OCS

+Complete the following steps to create an OMF connection in OCS:

 1. In OCS, create a **Client**.